NotSooShariff/ceh-v12-notes/README.md

 ## Note

-Most of the content was forked from a repository I no longer have the source to.
+Most of the content in the theory section was forked from a repository I no longer have the source to.
 Reach out to me for credit.

 [Jump to top ↑](#content)